inRemark/abc-runner/docs/en/architecture/overview.md

 ## System Architecture

-redis-runner adopts a modular, layered architecture design with clear component boundaries and separation of responsibilities.
+abc-runner adopts a modular, layered architecture design with clear component boundaries and separation of responsibilities.

 ```mermaid
 graph TD